-Effective December 20, 2003, the benefit for the Advanced POST Certificate shall be 6.0% of employee's base rate and 3.5% of employee's base rate, for the Intermediate POST Certificate.
-Effective April 30, 2005, the benefit for Advanced POST Certificate shall be 7.5% of employee's base rate; the benefit for the Intermediate POST Certificate shall be 5% of employee's base rate.
+Effective July 1, 2007, the benefit for Advanced POST Certificate shall be 8.5% of employee's base rate, and the benefit for Intermediate POST Certificate shall be 6% of employee's base rate.

-For the purpose of this Article only, those sworn officers in the classifications of the Police Officer I and Police Officer II ("A", "C" and "D" steps only) and who possess an Advanced POST Certificate shall receive \$1.81 per hour; and shall receive \$1.06 per hour for possession of an Intermediate POST Certificate.
-Effective April 30, 2005, the hourly rate for an Advanced POST Certificate for these classifications shall be \$2.42 cents per hour; and the hourly rate for an Intermediate POST Certificate for these classifications shall be \$1.62 per hour.
+Effective July 1, 2007, for the purpose of this Article only, those sworn officers in the classifications of Police Officer I and Police Officer II ("A", "C" and "D" steps only) and who possess an Advanced POST Certificate shall receive \$2.91 per hour; and the hourly rate for an Intermediate POST Certificate for these classification shall be \$2.06 per hour.
+Effective December 29, 2007, the hourly rate for an Advanced POST Certificate for these classifications shall be \$2.97 per hour; and the hourly rate for an Intermediate POST Certificate for these classifications shall be \$2.10 per hour.
+(These calculations are based upon the Advanced and Intermediate POST percentages respectively, times the E Step salary of Police Officer II)

 Employees possessing the Advanced POST Certificate who have completed at least 60 college semester units or 15 years of service as a sworn officer with the City will not be required to re-qualify to be eligible for the Educational Incentive Payment.
 Employees who have completed less than 60 college units or 15 years of service will be required to re-qualify in accordance with Police Department Procedure No. 5.13.
-Employees with an intermediate POST Certificate with fifteen years of service as a sworn officer or who meet applicable educational requirement shall not be required to re-qualify.
+Employees with an Intermediate POST Certificate with fifteen years of service as a sworn officer or who meet applicable educational requirement shall not be required to re-qualify.